 The look of corrected grain leather may vary considerably, depending on the embossing and pigmentation process.
 There are different grades of corrected grain leather.
 Normally, less corrected grain means better leather quality.
 It is perhaps the most widely-used leather around the world.

 Common Uses: Making jackets, handbags, messenger bags, accessories, footwear, and furniture.

 Pigmented Leather: A polymer surface coating, containing certain pigments, is applied to produce the desired look and properties.
 Due to its durability, pigmented leather is often used to make furniture and car upholstery.

-Good Hand Leather: This is a softer leather.
-As it feels pleasant to the touch, it is known as good hand leather.
+Good Hand Leather: It is highly soft leather.
+As it feels good against the skin, it is known as good hand leather.